 COVID-19 Vaccine And Lupus

-The COVID-19 pandemic has been an uncertain time for many.
+The COVID-19 pandemic has led to uncertainty for many.
 Fortunately, researchers have been working hard to learn more about the virus, ways to treat it, and potential vaccines.
 However, with new vaccines making their way to the market, many with lupus have concerns.
 Is the vaccine safe for people with lupus?
-Will lupus or its medicines impact how effective the vaccine is?
+Will lupus or its medicines change the effectiveness of the vaccine?

 Although the information is changing daily, what we know right now about these issues is discussed below.